Causes and Fixes Toyota P0136 OBDII Error Code

 A Toyota P0136 is an “O2 Sensor Circuit Malfunction (Bank 1, Sensor 2)”.

-Bank-1 is always the side with the number 1-cylinder.
+Bank-1 is always the side of the engine with the number 1-cylinder.

-Sensor-2 is the second oxygen sensor, also called the downstream sensor.
+Sensor-2 is the second oxygen sensor down on the exhaust, also called the downstream sensor.

 It is called downstream since it is located after the catalytic converter.